dset0x/dset0x.github.io/src/pages/advice.md

 Exercise, diet and hygiene
 ------

-* It's never too late to start exercising.
-Look up Antranik on YouTube.
-Mathematically speaking, any amount of exercise is infinitely better than none.
+* Look up Antranik on YouTube.

+* Mathematically speaking, any amount of exercise is infinitely better than none.
+It's never too late to start.

 * Finish your shower with cold water.